 How people are reacting to the change in Step 1’s scoring system

 The reaction to the change in Step 1’s scoring system has unsurprisingly been mixed.
 A lively debate about the pros and cons of this change has popped up on the SDN Forums.
 An open online poll on Medscape, which as of the time this article was written had recorded 3924 votes, found 47% of respondents in favor of the change to a pass/fail scoring system and 39% opposed.
-The most commonly cited concerns about the policy change were the possibility that “pressure will increase on the Step 2 and Step 3 exam” (28% of respondents), worries about a “disadvantage to DO and international medical graduates” (22%) and a “disadvantage to graduates from less prestigious medical schools” (21%), and worries that “basic science knowledge will become deemphasized in medical school curricula” (14%).
+The most commonly cited concerns about the policy change were the possibility that “pressure will increase on Step 2 and Step 3 exams” (28% of respondents), worries about a “disadvantage to DO and international medical graduates” (22%), and a “disadvantage to graduates from less prestigious medical schools” (21%), and worries that “basic science knowledge will become deemphasized in medical school curricula” (14%).

 Interestingly, support in the poll for a pass/fail scoring system was stronger among physicians than medical students.
 A majority of physicians (51%), in fact, supported the change, while 35% did not.
 In contrast, more medical students opposed (44%) than supported the change (41%).

 Shortly after the decision was announced, long-time advocates of a pass/fail Step 1 expressed joy over the news.
 Dr. Shannon McNamara, an Assistant Professor of Emergency Medicine at New York University, wrote “Step 1 goes pass/fail!
 This is HUGE news.
 I’m so glad to see the USMLE getting on board with the many years of [medical education] research advocating for this change.”
 Proponents of the status quo, however, were disappointed.
-Dr. Ganesh Rao, the Residency Program Director for the Department of Neurosurgery at Baylor College of Medicine in Houston, wrote that “This is a terrible decision and will disadvantage good students at lesser known schools.
-Of course the USMLE consulted no one about this.
+Dr. Ganesh Rao, the Residency Program Director for the Department of Neurosurgery at Baylor College of Medicine in Houston, wrote that “This is a terrible decision and will disadvantage good students at lesser-known schools.
+Of course, the USMLE consulted no one about this.
 Another step in the dumbing down of our profession.”

 Others reacted more philosophically.
 “This change is complex, in origin and in effect.
 I don’t believe anyone truly knows how it will impact the medical school experience or the [M]atch process.
 However, it has certainly made a lot of educators wonder what the best process is to evaluate a medical student,” explained Dr. Adaira Landry, the Assistant Residency Program Director for the Department of Emergency Medicine at Brigham and Women’s Hospital in Boston.
-Dr. Bryan Carmody, an Associate Residency Program Director for the Department of Pediatrics at Eastern Virginia Medical School, noted that “Simply getting rid of three digit scores doesn’t improve medical education.
+Dr. Bryan Carmody, an Associate Residency Program Director for the Department of Pediatrics at Eastern Virginia Medical School, noted that “Simply getting rid of three-digit scores doesn’t improve medical education.
 And it doesn’t make residency selection any better, either.
 It does give us the opportunity to make changes.
 And the importance of that should not be understated.”

 The anticipated near-term effects of a change to pass/fail